A year of diversity initiatives at Illinois State

 Diversity Advocacy welcomed new director Christa Platt and new location in the Bone Student Center, while continuing popular programs such as Lunch ’n Learn, dedicated to discussions on diversity; and the Sister Circles workshop, which examined financial education and literacy.

-Latin American and Latino Studies generated conversation with Conversando Entre Nosotros: LALS Brown Bag Series Lecture, and the Dean of Students sponsored Safe Zone trainings to help build allies for the lesbian, gay, bi-sexual, transgender and queer (LGBTQ+) University community.
+Latin American and Latino/a Studies generated conversation with Conversando Entre Nosotros: LALS Brown Bag Series Lecture, and the Dean of Students sponsored Safe Zone trainings to help build allies for the lesbian, gay, bi-sexual, transgender, and queer (LGBTQ+) University community.

 Student Counseling Services kicked off a new group program specifically designed to provide support for students of color, and once again offered the Voices of Discovery program, which fosters meaningful interaction between students from different backgrounds.